Tutoriels Backend

 - about works! (code used in about.component.html)

-This file and others will be called when displaying the website.
+This file and others will be called when viewing the website.

-The greater the number of pages, the larger the file and the slower the display.
+The greater the number of pages, the larger the file will be and the slower the display will be.

-The principle of lazy loading will consist of splitting this file into several parts which will only be loaded in due time.
+The principle of lazy loading consists of splitting this file into several parts which will only be loaded when required.

 So let's move on to practice.